jeremy-w/computer-vision-20161219/README.md

 in that document (term frequency):

 > tf(word, document) = document.count(of: word) / sum(document.count(of: word) for word in document.words)

->
-and higher still if it's unique to that document (inverse document frequency)
+and higher still if it's unique to that document (inverse document frequency):

 > idf(word) = log(len(documents) / len(documents.containing(word)))